igorhrq/provision/README.md

 Author Information
 ------------------

-Hello, i am Igor, a IT & Infosec Expert, linux entusiastic and some sysadm/devops skills.
+Hello, my name is Igor, an IT & Infosec Expert, regex pro player and devops skills to made everything happens fast.